 By Dawn Kristof Champney

-About the Author: Dawn Kristof Champney is president of the Water and Wastewater Equipment Manufacturers Association, a 104-year old national trade organization representing the interests of companies that manufacture products for use in potable water and wastewater treatment applications.
+About the Author: Dawn Kristof Champney is president of the Water and Wastewater Equipment Manufacturers Association (WWEMA), a 105-year-old national trade organization representing the interests of companies that manufacture and supply products for use in potable water and wastewater treatment applications.
+Circle No. 245 on Reader Service Card